Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Introduction

 As stated above, we study the \emph{linear-width regime with quadratically many samples}, which places the model in the interpolation regime, i.e., a large size limit \begin{talign} d,k_l,n\to+\infty \ \ \text{with} \ \ \frac{k_l}{d}\to\gamma_l \ \ \text{for} \ \ l\le L , \ \ \frac{n}{d^2}\to\alpha . \end{talign}

-Given the cost of training deep Bayesian MLPs and specific difficulties discussed below associated with an increasing number of layers, we distinguish the one, two and more than two hidden layers cases for what concerns the hypotheses we impose on the activation $\sigma$.
+Given the cost of training deep Bayesian MLPs and specific difficulties discussed below associated with an increasing number of layers, we distinguish the cases of one, two and more than two hidden layers for what concerns the hypotheses we impose on the activation $\sigma$.

 \hypertarget{H:H1}{$(H_1)$} For shallow NNs with $L=1$ hidden layer our results are valid for an arbitrary activation function as long as it admits an expansion in Hermite polynomials with coefficients $(\mu_\ell)_{\ell\geq0}$, see App.~\ref{app:hermite}: \begin{talign} \sigma(x) = \sum_{\ell \ge 0 } \frac{\mu_\ell}{\ell !} \,\He_\ell (x) . \end{talign} We also assume it has vanishing 0th Hermite coefficient $\mu_0=0$, i.e., that it is centred $\EE_{z\sim\mathcal{N}(0,1)}\sigma(z)=0$; in App.~\ref{app:non-centered} we relax this assumption.
 We will mainly consider $\tanh$, ${\rm ReLU}$ and Hermite polynomial activations.